Topstep: Products and services

 Topstep's funding process consists of three steps.
-The first step measures the trader's profitability, while the second step evaluates the trader's risk management.
+The first step measures the trader's profitability and risk management in a simulated account.
+The second step is an Express Funded Account, where trading remains in a simulated environment using market data with performance-based payouts.
 After passing these two steps, the trader earns a "Funded Account", in which they can trade futures backed by Topstep's proprietary capital.
-The process was loosely based on NFL Scouting Combines.